NordicWayInterchange/interchange/demo/single-node/README.md

 In order to do this, we need to create a Delivery.

 The file `del_king_olav_denm_no.json` declares a Delivery to the already registered Capability.
-Run the command `./a_onboard_client.sh adddeliveries -f del_king_olav_denm_no.json`, and make note of the id of the added delivery.
+Run the command `./a_onboard_client.sh deliveries add -f del_king_olav_denm_no.json`, and make note of the id of the added delivery.
-To get the actual endpoint to deliver messages on, run the command `./a_onboard_client.sh getdelivery <id>` using the id from earlier.
+To get the actual endpoint to deliver messages on, run the command `./a_onboard_client.sh deliveries get <id>` using the id from earlier.
 You might have to do this a few times until the delivery has changed from status `REQUESTED` to status `CREATED`.
 When the delivery has reached status `CREATED`, the delivery should have one item in the `endpoints` list, and the entry `target` specifies the name of the actual endpoint to publish messages on.